PaulRvD/paulrvd.github.io/research/currentproj/current_projects.md

 ---
 # Microspray

-In Microspray we aim to gain knowledge over the relation between microstructure and adhesion of sea spray icing.
+In the Microspray project, our goal is to understand the relation between microstructure and adhesion of sea spray icing.

 ## Spray Icing
-We were building a setup that allows to grow spray ice in a tank that is situated in a coldlab.
-In addition we collected samples from a buoy in Trondheimsfjorden and the port in Longyearbyen.
+We have developed a setup that allows us to grow spray ice in a tank situated in a coldlab.
+Additionally, we collected samples from a buoy in Trondheimsfjorden and the port in Longyearbyen.

 ### Adhesion
-For testing the adhesion of spray ice we designed an in-situ adhesion test that can be used in the coldlab.
+To test the adhesion of spray ice, we designed an in-situ adhesion test specifically for use in the spray icing setup.

 ### Microstructure
-The microstructure is tested using micro-CT and synchrotron radiation.
+Microstructure analysis is conducted using micro-CT and synchrotron radiation.